rizkyridwan-id/nestjs-sql-clean-architecture/README.md

 ---
 ## Description
-This repository leverages NestJS as the core framework and Mongoose for MongoDB connectivity.
+This repository leverages NestJS as the core framework and Sequelize for SQL connectivity.
 It implements the Hexagonal Architecture and CQRS as its primary architectural approach.
 Additionally, Domain Entities facilitate value validation and code isolation.

 ## Packages
 There are 5 Main Packages used in this repo: